philmtd/css-fx-layout/documentation/docs/about.md

 ---
+slug: "/"
-sidebar_label: "About"
+sidebar_label: "📦 About"
 sidebar_position: 1
 ---

-# About css-fx-layout
+# 📦 About css-fx-layout

 `css-fx-layout` is a lightweight and modular SCSS flexbox library.
 It is inspired by Angular's [Flex-Layout](https://github.com/angular/flex-layout) and can replace the most popular functions of the (by now deprecated) Angular library.